tugberkugurlu/go-bloggy/web/posts/2012/2012-04-07_10-26-00_visual-studio-11-beta-code-named-juneau-sql-server-database-project-quick-overview.md

 ---
 title: Visual Studio 11 Beta Code-Named "Juneau" SQL Server Database Project - Quick Overview
+abstract: Quick Overview of Code-Named "Juneau" SQL Server Database Project which is one of the most awesome features of Visual Studio 11 beta
 created_at: 2012-04-07 10:26:00 +0000 UTC
 tags:
 - MS SQL